-There are a lot of reasons why your business may be considering a move to VoIP, especially with the current problems around Covid-19 and more and more of us working from home.
-A hosted VoIP service gives you much more flexibility in comparison to a traditional digital system or analogue phone.
-With a VoIP system, you can work from anywhere with an internet connection, it’s that simple.
-You can take your number with you, and appear to be in the office even if you’re on the other side of the world, or just in your home office.
-But VoIP isn’t just about portability and flexibility, it also provides a range of other benefits, all of which we cover in our recent article “What is VoIP?”.
+There are many reasons why your business may be considering a move to VoIP, especially with the current problems around Covid-19 and more and more of us working from home.
+A hosted VoIP service gives you much more flexibility than a traditional digital system or analogue phone.
+With a VoIP system, you can work from anywhere with an internet connection; it’s that simple.
+You can take your number with you and appear to be in the office even if you’re on the other side of the world or just in your home office.
+But business VoIP isn’t just about portability and flexibility; it also provides a range of other benefits, all of which we cover in our recent article “What is VoIP?”.
 To summerise that article, you can expect all of the following from a VoIP service:

 - Lower call costs

 Finally, with ISDN and PSTN being phased out and eventually switched off in 2025, businesses need to find an alternative before then.